 ATRT: Test Manager

-Automated Test and ReTest (ATRT): Test Manager is a DoD approved, integrated, automated software testing tool designed to support the testing of heterogeneous, multi-computer, complex systems.
+Automated Test and ReTest (ATRT): Test Manager is a DOD approved, integrated, automated software testing capability designed to support the testing of heterogeneous, multi-computer, complex systems.
 It can be applied across the entire software testing lifecycle and result in broader testing coverage, increased efficiency and improved quality.
 Test Manager was developed using ATRT, a U.S. Navy initiative originating from the DOD’s SBIR program.

 ATRT: Test Manager provides both graphical user interface (GUI) automation and message-based interface testing capability for multiple protocols (TCP/IP, UDP, Multicast, etc.).
 ATRT: Test Manager provides a central repository for testing artifacts from test case development to requirements traceability to reporting test case results.
 It utilizes a model-based, scriptless approach to testing which is non-intrusive to the System Under Test (SUT).
 ATRT: Test Manager can support a broad range of testing, including: